Question: Is there a way to get the read counts for each barcode in addition to UMIs?

 Answer: Most customers only want the UMI counts because it corrects for amplification bias.
 If you are interested in the read counts, then you can extract them from the

 possorted_genome_bam.bam file with some custom coding.
 The Linux command shown below requires

 samtools, a copy of which can be found in your Cell Ranger installation.

 Before starting, you should source the following file so Linux knows where to find

 samtools.
-Please be sure to make changes to the bolded part below depending on where Cell Ranger is installed:
+Please be sure to change the bolded part below based on the location of the Cell Ranger version you have installed:

 samtools view possorted_genome_bam.bam | head -n 1000 | grep CB:Z: | sed 's/.*CB:Z:\([ACGT]*\).*/\1/' | sort | uniq -c > reads_per_barcode